fenago/spark-scala-examples/lab-guides/Lab_3.md

 As I explained in the
 [SparkSession]
-article, you can create any number of SparkSession objects however, for all those objects underlying there will be only one SparkContext.
+lab, you can create any number of SparkSession objects however, for all those objects underlying there will be only one SparkContext.

 3. Create RDD